swaldman/mill-daemon/README.md

   override def runDaemonPidFile : Option[os.Path] = defaultRunDaemonPidFile("mydaemon") // obviously, use your own daemon's name!
 ```

-By default, this will place the PID file at your build's workspace root directory under `mydaemon.pid`.
+This will place the PID file at your build's workspace root directory under `mydaemon.pid`.
-However,
-users will be able to define an alternative location by creating a file in the workspace root directory called `.pid-file-path`,
+However, users will be able to define an alternative location by creating a file in the workspace root directory called `.pid-file-path`,
 and providing in that file an absolute path.

 This creates a good, sensible default, but also allows users to override this default without modifying `build.mill`.